 Georgi attended Berklee College of Music in Boston from 2001 to 2005 with a major in jazz composition and arranging.
 He studied under the tutelage of Ken Pullig, Greg Hopkins, Scott Free, Jon Damian, Bret Willmott, and slide guitarist David Tronzo, to name a few.
 During his studies he was awarded the Berklee Achievement Scholarship Award, as well as the 1st prize award on the IAJE Massachusetts State competition (International Association of Jazz Educators) for his composition “Mourning Suite Pt.2” (featured on his debut album).
 Additionally, he was on the Dean’s List for his last two years at the college.

 “Since graduating from Berklee, Sareski has become a fulcrum of Balkan’s jazz scene, honing an impressive unit with Dzijan Emin (keyboards), Oliver Josifovski (upright bass) and Goce Stevkovski (drums), and recording five albums, the latest of which sees him collaborating with Italian trumpeter Luca Aquino and Dutch cellist Ernst Reijseger.
-Aside from confident playing, there is a strong compositional personality at work here, where Balkan meters meet popular dance forms, driven forward by an irrepressible style and an occasional taste for the absurd.”
+Aside from confident playing, there is a strong compositional personality at work here, where Balkan meters meet popular dance forms, driven forward by an irrepressible style and an occasional taste for the absurd.” – Gerry Godley for the 12 points festival

 In 2010, his quartet was selected to perform in Stavanger, Norway on the prestigious 12 points festival as one of Europe’s most innovative new jazz groups.